10 Simple tips to start over again and make your dreams a reality by Julie Furlong

 A long, long time ago, when I still lived amongst the tedious landscape of corporate life, my ultimate vision was always to follow my life dream.
+(Read: Keep Dreaming).
 However, the security and safety that came with this life, along with fear, failure, ego and self-doubt, held me back year after year.
 I used excuses like “no time” which is really a bit of a non-excuse.
-There is always time if you want something bad enough, I just did not know (or want to know) that at the time.
+There is always time if you want something bad enough to start over again, I just did not know (or want to know) that at the time.

 Finally and thankfully, I experienced a sudden change in my corporate role, so I took the gap and finally made the punt to follow my gut and start over.
 Looking back on this experience, I have jotted down 10 very simple tips which would have been invaluable advice during that time.
 If you want your dreams to come true, it really doesn’t take that much to get started.
 With some planning, you too can make it happen, you owe it to yourself to give your dreams a go…